CIGbalance/DagstuhlGAN/README.md

 An already trained Pytorch model is part of this repository.
 It is in [pytorch/netG_epoch_5000.pth](https://github.com/TheHedgeify/DagstuhlGAN/blob/master/pytorch/netG_epoch_5000.pth).
-However, if you would like to re-train the GAN yourself from scratch here is how you would do it.
+However, if you would like to re-train the GAN yourself from scratch you can run

-TODO: Ask Sebastian.
+python main.py

 Once the GAN is trained (or if you use the included GAN), you can run the Java class viewer.MarioRandomLevelViewer to generate level images by sending several randomly generated latent vectors to the GAN.